Answers to some of the questions we are frequently asked. If you have another query please Get In Touch.

 Where can I buy the Uniform?

-There are a number of Scout Shops run by Groups.
+There are a number of Scout Shops run by Groups; this ensures profits are fed back into Scouting.
 12th Eastleigh shop is open on Thursday evenings and Saturday afternoons and carry most items.
 You can order online from the Scout Shop but Post and Packing is extra.
+Locally you can obtain Uniform items from Skoolkit in Totton Precinct or Oasis Bookshop, in Church Street , Romsey.
 Other suppliers are available online.
 You may be able to get second-hand items – check with your section leader.

 Where do I sew that badge?

 There are diagrams showing where badges should be sewn, on the Scouts website.
-Please note that we place the RN Recognition badge on the left breast and not on the right.
+Please note that we place the RN Recognition badge on the right breast and not on the left..

 After investiture young people may be awarded activity or staged activity badges, challenge awards or the Chief Scouts Award.
 Here are examples of the types of badges which can be awarded and where they should go.
 Occasional badges are those given for special events, such as anniversaries, camps such as jamborees or expeditions.
 These should be worn over the left breast and removed at the end of the period agreed by the County Commissioner (normally six or 12 months).

 Nautical Skill Staged Activity Award (All Sections) – Left Arm

 World Scout Jamboree (Occasional Badge) – Left Breast